Asabeneh/React-For-Everyone/readme.md

 React can help us to build reusable components.
 The following diagram shows different components.
 All the components have different border colors.
 Have different component means we assemble them together to create an application.

+Components can be:

+- Functional Component
+- Class Component

 ![components](./images/components.png)

 So, let us change all the JSX we change to components.
 Components in react are functions which return a JSX.
 Component name should start with an uppercase and if the name is two word name we use CamelCase.